 Access all of your past PDF's and markups in the history section of Markup Hero and organize with tags.

 Easy eh?
 Try it now right here and see how fast it is.

 Markup Hero is a free tool, now and always.
 But we do offer a paid version called Superhero that you might decide to purchase.
 With the free version of Markup Hero you are limited to 5 markups per month.
 So that means you can only upload and draw on 5 PDF's per month, although it doesn't matter what size the PDF is or how many pages.

 Also, the free version of Markup Hero will only let you edit past markups you see in your history for 3 days.
 So if you want to keep PDF's forever, you'll need a Superhero account.

 Superhero is only $5.00/month for unlimited markups, unlimited bandwidth, unlimited editing and unlimited storage.
 You can pay annually and save 20%.
 And we have a free month trial you can access here: https://markuphero.com/upgrade?code=1MONTHFREE

 So that's it, exactly what I promised.
-The fastest and easiest way to draw on PDF's.
+The fastest and easiest way to draw on PDF's and turn into interactive PDF document.
 Six simple steps to start adding arrows, blacking out content, creating text bubbles and annotating with a ton of tools.
 And, Markup Hero works on any computer or mobile device and can be accessed from anywhere.
 Nothing to download.
 Nothing to install.
 No account required to start using.
 And free.
 Have fun.